El Salvador’s Freedom Passport: Complete Program Breakdown for Bitcoin Holders

 Here is how the process works step by step.

 One requirement to note: you must visit El Salvador at least once every 5 years to maintain active citizenship status.
-This is not unusual for CBI programs, and for most Bitcoiners, visiting the most Bitcoin-forward nation on earth is not exactly a burden.
+This is not unusual for CBI programs, and for most Bitcoiners, visiting the most Bitcoin-forward nation on Earth is not exactly a burden.

 Eligibility And Due Diligence